leafsphp/docs/src/modules/http/v/1/response.md

 ## json

-Json, a new method in v2.4, just as the name suggests allows you output json as a reponse.
+Json, a new method in v2.4, just as the name suggests allows you output json as a response.

 It takes in 4 parameters: